Frequently Asked Questions

 Is the Party allowed to make a request to adjourn a proceeding before the OCPC makes a decision?

 Yes.
 Parties may submit a written request to adjourn a motion, pre-hearing conference, or hearing.
 The request must be provided to the OCPC and the other parties involved in the proceeding.
-To access the adjournment request form, please click here.
 Refer to Rule 16 for more information.

 Are hearings open to the public?